AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

       ((0,0,64) (63,63,127) (0,0,0)) ((64,0,64) (127,63,127) (0,0,0))
       ((0,64,64) (63,127,127) (0,0,0)) ((64,64,64) (127,127,127) (0,0,0)) )

-It shows that ba now has 8 Boxes, and it also prints out each Box.
+It shows that ``ba`` now has 8 Boxes, and it also prints out each Box.

 In AMReX, :cpp:`BoxArray` is a global data structure.
 It holds all the Boxes in a collection, even though a single process in a parallel run only owns some of the Boxes via domain decomposition.
-In the example above, a 4-process run may divide the work and each process owns say 2 Boxes (cf section on :ref:`sec:basics:dm`).
-Each process can then allocate memory for the floating point data on the Boxes it owns (cf sections on :ref:`sec:basics:multifab` & :ref:`sec:basics:fab`).
+In the example above, a 4-process run may divide the work and each process owns say 2 Boxes (see section on :ref:`sec:basics:dm`).
+Each process can then allocate memory for the floating point data on the Boxes it owns (see sections on :ref:`sec:basics:multifab` & :ref:`sec:basics:fab`).

 :cpp:`BoxArray` has an indexing type, just like :cpp:`Box`.
 Each Box in a